25 Greatest Canadian Albums of All Time

 2. Joni Mitchell – Blue (1971)

-What can be said about Joni Mitchell’s Blue that hasn’t already been said?
-A folk landmark, Blue‘s collection of elegant and poetic songs has influenced a long line of artists, from Prince to Björk to Taylor Swift.
+Blue‘s collection of elegant and poetic songs has influenced a long line of artists, from Prince to Björk to Taylor Swift.
 “There’s hardly a dishonest note in the vocals,” she told Rolling Stone in 1979.
 “I felt like I had absolutely no secrets from the world, and I couldn’t pretend in my life to be strong, or to be happy.”
 Truer words have rarely been said: Mitchell’s lyrics on Blue are often so candid, you’d think you were listening in on a private conversation.
-On “All I Want,” she sings heartrending lines like “When I think of your kisses, my mind see-saws, do you see how you hurt me, baby” with terrifying casualness.
+On “All I Want,” she sings heartrending lines like “When I think of your kisses, my mind see-saws, do you see how you hurt me, baby” with alarming casualness.
 And the classic “A Case of You” may still be the greatest break-up song ever recorded.

 Essential songs: “California,” “River” and “A Case of You”